SAP-samples/abap-platform-ccm-workshops/exercises/ex2/README2.md

 #### Next Exercise
 You can continue with the next exercise - **[Exercise 3 - ABAP Test Cockpit (ATC) - Check your Custom Code using Remote ATC](../ex3/README3.md)**.

----

-## License
-Copyright (c) 2025 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](../../LICENSE) file.